 The primary reason GE food should be labeled is that genetically engineered food is fundamentally different.
 Industry and their allies argue that GE is just an extension of traditional breeding, which humans have been doing for thousands of years.
 However, GE represents an advance of monumental proportions beyond traditional breeding-the ability to move genetic material from any organism to any other organism as well as the ability to create genetic material that has never existed before.
-Traditional breeding involves transfers of genetic material between closely related organisms.
+Last November, FDA approved a genetically engineered salmon that grows to maturity twice as fast as wild salmon due to insertion of genes from two other kinds of fish.3 Traditional breeding involves transfers of genetic material between closely related organisms.
 In contrast, GE has been used to move artic flounder genes into tomatoes, human genes into rice, and spider silk genes into goats.
-Indeed, many of the GE plants that have been commercialized have genetic material for viruses and bacteria inserted into them, including genes for antibiotic resistance; such traits could not be transferred via traditional breeding.
-GE techniques, which were first discovered only a few decades ago, have been used in agriculture primarily to create commodity crops, including soy, field corn, canola, sugar beets and cotton, that can withstand herbicides, produce their own insecticides, or do both.
+Indeed, many of the GE plants that have been

 1 Consumers Union is the public policy and advocacy division of Consumer Reports.
-Consumers Union works for telecommunications reform, health reform, food and products afety, financial reform, and other consumer is sues.
+Consumers Union works for telecommunications reform, health reform, food and product safety, financial reform, and other consumer issues.
 Consumer Reports, a non-profit, is the world's largest independent product-testing organization.
-Using its more than 50 labs, auto test center, and survey research center, the nonprofit rates thou sands of products and services annually.
+Using its more than 50 labs, auto test center, and survey research center, the nonprofit rates thousands of products and services annually.
 Founded in 1936, Consumer Reports has over 8 million subscribers to its magazine, website, and other publications.
-2 Non-GMO Project, "What is GMO?" available at: http://www.nongmoproject.org/learn-more/what-is-gmo/,